 Leon Spilliaert, Self-portrait, 1907.
 Metropolitan Museum of Art © 2019.
 Image copyright The Metropolitan Museum of Art/Art Resource/Scala, Florence

 Spilliaert was an insomniac and plagued by stomach ulcers.
 This lack of sleep tells in the dark shadows that ring his eyes and his pale complexion, which practically glows in the dismal gloaming.
-One interior work shows his own bedroom, lit for a moment by the passing flash of the town’s lighthouse, the bedsheets untroubled by sleep.
+One interior shows his own bedroom, lit for a moment by the passing flash of the town’s lighthouse, the bedsheets untroubled by sleep.
 He saw angst in others, too.
-Ostend was traditionally a fishing village and he captured the silhouettes of fishermen’s wives, dark and sturdy, looking out to see in anticipation of their husbands’ return.
+Ostend was traditionally a fishing village and he captured the silhouettes of the fishermen’s wives, dark and sturdy, looking out to see in anticipation of their husbands’ return.

-The sea is vital to Spilliaert’s work.
-When he couldn’t sleep, he’d walk along the coast at night and return home to record the dark landscapes he had witnessed.There is an air of German romanticism in some of these images (Caspar David Friedrich's Monk by the Sea comes to mind), also a touch of surrealism and the exaggerated perspectives of Chirico de Giorgio.
+The sea was vital to Spilliaert’s work.
+When he couldn’t sleep, he’d walk along the coast at night and return home to record the shadowy landscapes he had witnessed.There is an air of German romanticism in some of these images (Caspar David Friedrich's Monk by the Sea comes to mind), also a touch of surrealism and the exaggerated perspectives of Chirico de Giorgio.
 But his painting The Shipwrecked, which depicts what could be the broken remains of a small boat, or merely a sandbank with some skull-like feature sitting on it, has an ominous atmosphere that pre-empts Peter Doig's canoe paintings.

 Leon Spilliaert, The Shipwrecked, 1926.
 Private collection.
 Photo: Luc Schrobiltgen